(Image: Hopkins, frame from response to String Quartet No 1 by Judith Weir)

 The Barn Cinema, Dartington

-does not have active FE contacts, but see the project as a way to explore the possibility.
+does not have active FE contacts, but sees the project as a way to explore the possibility.
 I am approaching nearest 6th form colleges (eg King Edward VI, Totnes.)
 Dartington is not a population centre, which may make access a challenge.
-Venue lead Ali Donkin has programmed screening and WS dates near start of school holidays, staggered over 3 weeks (word-of-mouth interest is a significant local factor.)
+Venue lead Ali Donkin has programmed screening and WS dates near start of school holidays, staggered over 3 weeks to allow word-of-mouth to develop interest (significant local factor.)

 Ludlow Assembly Rooms